Home About Services Areas Served Pricing Partners Contact

 Pickleball Court FAQs

-A single backyard pickleball court on post-tension concrete typically ranges from $30,000 to $60,000 depending on site conditions, base specification, fencing, and lighting.
+A new dedicated pickleball court typically ranges from $45,000 to $100,000 depending on site conditions, base specification, fencing, and lighting.
 Asphalt-base courts run lower.
 Multi-court club facilities benefit from shared infrastructure costs — per-court pricing drops significantly at 4+ courts.
 Contact us for a free site assessment and written estimate.

 A USAPA-regulation pickleball court is 44 feet long × 20 feet wide, with a 7-foot non-volley zone ("kitchen") on each side of the net.
 Minimum safe clearance is 10 feet behind each baseline and 7 feet outside each sideline, giving a full site footprint of approximately 64 ft × 34 ft.
 We build to USAPA standards on every court.